soedinglab/merlot/README.md

 In case you don’t have a standard python3 installation, e.g you installed it using anaconda, when using the package you will need to set the location of your working python3 binary in the _python_url_ variable in the _ScaffoldTree()_ function.
 By default it is set to “/usr/bin/python3” (See the Vignette Section, ScaffoldTree() function, for more information).

 # 3) R Dependencies:
-scTree needs certain R dependencies to be installed in order to properly work.
+MERLoT needs certain R dependencies to be installed in order to properly work.
 Most of the packages can be installed either with the install.packages() function from R or from bioconductor.

 * car
 * rgl